lgorenstein/longest-job/README.md

 # longest-job

-A tool to show when busy cluster nodes could become free (i.e. when the last running Slurm job on each node exits).
+A quick hack tool to show when busy cluster nodes could become free (i.e. when the last running Slurm job on each node exits).

 By default, reports such high-water mark jobs on every cluster node that has at least one active job on it (calls `squeue --states=R` under the hood).